ngvoice/rtpengine-redis-plugin/README.md

 Usage
 ======================
+RTPengine comes with a default configuration file (when installing using a debian package, its location is /etc/default/ngcp-rtpengine-daemon).
+Using that file and RTPengines init-scipt, just uncomment and change the **REDIS** and **REDIS_DB** to your needs.
-Use the -r parameter to specify the IP:port of Redis database, and -R to choose the database index to use
+Alternatively, you can use the **-r** and **-R** options respectively to specify the IP:port of the redis server and the redis database, e.g.:

 <pre>
 rtpengine --table=0 --ip=192.168.3.101 --listen-ng=127.0.0.1:22222 --pidfile=/var/run/mediaproxy-ng.pid -r 127.0.0.1:6379 -R 0